devonmoss/dit/current_issues.md

     - is the WPM calculation correct?
 Is it special for CW?
     - allow the users to play again. incorporate some way for them to play again with different char set

+xp leveling improvements:
+    - remove ui from level summary details and just show animation in navbar by level indicator showing +240 or however many points they got.
+That would be much cleaner

 training mode:
     - instead of displaying "fast answer" or "lightning quick" use some animations to indicate visually that they were fast
     - provide this for sending training too (currently only shows users in copy)